 6. Your Matches Get Wet or You Run Out of Matches

-You may think you’ve packed plenty of matches, but in windy weather, you can go through a lot of matches trying to get a fire started, so make sure you pack more than you expect to need.
+You may think you’ve packed plenty of matches, but in windy weather, you can go through a lot of them trying to get a fire started, so make sure you pack more than you expect to need.

 Many people also make the mistake of leaving matches out in the open; even if it doesn’t rain, the dew can actually soak your thin matchbook.